 What is also interesting about this sculpture is the combination of folk and classical features.
 Prabhavali with Makara and Kiritamukha is a classical feature.
-The execution of the sculpture (features, assembly, six fingers in lower right hand and exaggerated length of the sword) is folk-like.
+The execution of the sculpture (features, assembly, six fingers in the lower right hand and exaggerated length of the sword) is folk-like.
 An unusual combination.

 Hi Sridhar